jayson1200/roxHaxProjects/README.md

 # roxHaxProjects
-These are the projects for members of the roxHax (Roxbury Programming Club)
+These are the projects for members of roxHax (Roxbury Programming Club)